cyborgize/love-android-studio/app/src/main/jni/love/readme.md

 ###Mac OS X
 Download the required frameworks from [here][dependencies] and place them in `/Library/Frameworks/`.

+Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-macosx` target.

+###iOS
+Download the required libraries from [here][dependencies-ios] and place the `include` and `libraries` folders into the `platform/xcode/ios` folder.

-Then use the Xcode project found at `platform/macosx/love.xcodeproj`.
+Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-ios` target.

 Repository information
 ----------------------